stanley-fork/ragit/docs/contribution.md

 I highly recommend you run `python tests/tests.py all` in an isolated environment, like VM or an EC2 instance.
 It resets `docs/.ragit` multiple times, and fails if there's `~/.config/ragit`.

-Some tests compile and run ragit-server.
-There're extra prerequisites for ragit-server.
+Some tests compile and run ragithub.